Saving money isn’t rocket science, but it can be challenging. Here are 10 truths about saving money.

 It is a habit that can be formed

 I don’t think people are born either as savers or spenders.
-I think our personalities and behaviours are formed through our upbringing and personal traits and over time, we tend to gravitate towards spending more or saving more.
+I think our personalities and behaviors are formed through our upbringing and personal traits and over time, we tend to gravitate towards spending more or saving more.
 However, these are habits that are formed and can be reformed.
 With continued discipline and a plan in place, habits can be changed over time until the action becomes second nature.
 Saving and investing money is no different.
 We can also make this habit easier by automating our savings so we don’t get tempted to spend what we know should be saved.

 Categorizing yourself as a saver or a spender and being rigid with your classification can be harmful to your ability to make changes to your spending and saving habits.
 Be open to developing new habits by not classifying yourself to a fault.
 Instead, be a person that is intentional with their money and how they choose to save and spend it.